 |Team Member||Position||Email Address|

-The APHS English curriculum seeks to meet the aims and scope of the Key Stage 3 and Key Stage 4 National Curriculum.
-Further details of this can be found here:
+The APHS Mathematics curriculum seeks to meet the aims and scope of the Key Stage 3 and Key Stage 4 National Curriculum.
+Further details of this can be found here.

 The school curriculum seeks to provide outstanding personal development by supporting, promoting and instilling the values of APHS - Ambition, Pride, Happiness and Success.
-The English curriculum has the following intent:
+The Mathematics curriculum has the following intent

-In 2019, 75% of Students achieved at least a grade 4 in English with 47% of students achieving a Grade 5 helping the school to achieve record results.
+In 2019, 76% of students achieved at least a grade 4 in English with 47% of students achieving a Grade 5 helping the school to achieve record results.

 The Maths department also took part in a national standardisation exercise as a partner school of the Hodder Education PUMA (Progress in Understanding Mathematics Assessment) testing scheme.
 Along with the GL Assessment Progress Tests series, we use these tools to ensure that progress across KS3 and into KS4 is robustly assessed.